+We concluded that two of the STRAQ-1 (Social Thermoregulation and High-Temperature Sensitivity) out of the four subscales were longitudinally invariant across two-time points in our sample.
+The current data, suggest that test-retest reliability was insufficient for psychological diagnosis, and that future studies should address the problem of low measurement invariance (see COTAN standards, Evers et al., 2015).
+The development of new scales including more culturally suitable items may resolve the low generalizability pointed out by our analyses.
+The Social Thermoregulation, Risk Avoidance and Eating Questionnaire – 2 (STRAEQ-2, Dujols et al., 2024) includes new scales developed at 53 sites in 32 countries.
+The STRAEQ-2 is currently in validation and could potentially resolve the measurement invariance issues pointed out by the current study.
+Future studies should test for longitudinal measurement invariance of the STRAEQ-2.

-In our sample, the STRAQ-1 subscales shown moderate stability across two time point separated by at least one year.
+In our sample, the STRAQ-1 subscales show relatively low stability across two time point separated by at least one year.
 According to Vergara et al. (2019), the STRAQ-1 was supposed to measure stable – trait – constructs that are unlikely to change rapidly in adulthood.
 A recent meta-analysis about personality trait development across the lifespan showed (similarly to previous meta-analysis, see Roberts & DelVecchio, 2000) that – after young adulthood – traits are indeed stable: they found the average rank-order stability to be r = .60, but with a large heterogeneity across studies (Bleidorn et al., 2022).
 Nevertheless, life events (for instance, attachment traumas) are known to introduce changes in personality traits and can be linked differently to different traits (Bleidorn et al., 2018, Bühler et al., 2023).
 But because no test-retest of a scale to assess this had been conducted when we conducted the study, we did not have any strong a priori hypothesis (i) about how life events could induce changes in participant responses to the STRAQ-1, and (ii) about the timeframe in which such change in the measured personality traits could occur.

 Additionally, by using in combination ICC(2,1) and ICC(3,1), we did not find systematic error between our measurement time points - independently of the result longitudinal invariances in our sample.
 The values of our two ICCs showed near equality for all the STRAQ-1 subscales.
-This qualitative indicator shows an absence - or at least very low – of systematic bias between our measurement points (Liljequist et al., 2019).
-This was further confirmed in our robustness exploratory analyses (in those with sufficient power).
+This qualitative indicator shows an absence of – or at least a very low – systematic bias between our measurement points (Liljequist et al., 2019).
+This was further confirmed in our robustness exploratory analyses.
 But there is random error in our measurement: it can be qualitatively observed from the omega values of our subscales.
-Overall, the internal consistencies of the subscales are acceptable, but far from excellent, and are likely to have reduced the correlation obtained from our test-retests, since internal consistency is known to reduce the observed correlation between two constructs (Reis & Judd, 2000).
+Overall, the internal consistencies of the subscales are acceptable, but far from excellent, and are likely to have reduced the correlation obtained from our test-retests, since low internal consistency is known to reduce the observed correlation between constructs (Reis & Judd, 2000).

 Constraints On Generality

-We conducted our study on mostly female students (89.44%) that were 19.70 years old on average.
+We conducted our study on mostly female students (89.44%) who were 19.70 years old on average.
 Age is known to be an important predictor of people's thermoregulatory abilities, especially in older age (Khan et al., 1992).
 Thus, a different sample of older participants might affect how the STRAQ-1 items would be perceived and how participants would respond to them.
 Thus, different samples, including older people for example, would likely result in different findings compared to the ones provided in our study.
-Future studies using the STRAQ-1, or closely related constructs, such as the STRAEQ-2 (Dujols et al., 2023), should investigate if our result replicates in significantly different samples to further explore the psychometrics of the measure.
+Future studies using the STRAQ-1, or closely related constructs, such as the STRAEQ-2 (Dujols et al., 2024), should investigate if our result replicates in significantly different samples to further explore the psychometrics of the measure.